Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Cmhx-wt1pBg.md

 ### Transcript

-> uh can we get a packager that has outputs not stacked oh that's a good that's an interesting question uh drop a comment on that on the questions site uh questions outside of factory.com
+> can we get a packager that has outputs not stacked oh that's a good that's an interesting question, drop a comment on that on the questions site, questions outside of factory.com